 There are several large stores at various points, where everything-from kettles and pans and drapery, to bread, biscuits, and oatmeal-is to be bought.
 There was one of these stores at Deloraine; but otherwise it was a poor place, consisting of only about half a dozen houses altogether.
 We had reached it at 9.30 a.m.; and, after waiting a little to rest the horses, set off again at 10.15, turning directly eastward along the Commission trail (i.e., the road used by the Commissioners when settling the Canadian and United States boundary), in the direction of Manitoba City.
-No one could tell us the distance this latter place was from Deloraine, but it proved in reality to be about 100 I was anxious to see this next portion of v 2 a succession of years without help from fallowing or manuring; I therefore took at the time some careful notes.
-Within a few miles of Deloraine there appeared, in passing along, to be many signs of alkali; almost everywhere there seemed to be a deficiency of water, and for the next thirty miles of our drive what there was was bad, and the creeks were dried up. quality of the land between Deloraine and Wakopa (a distance of thirty miles) varies very much; but none of it is really deep soil-it is from six to twelve inches The style of farming was very bad indeed. in depth.
-The following is a description of some of the crops, taken as they came :- foul.
+No one could tell us the distance this latter place was from Deloraine, but it proved in reality to be about 100 miles.
+I was anxious to see this next portion of

-Southern Manitoba, as I was told it had been settled about five or six years, and I wished particularly to ascertain how crops would look, on land cultivated for
+Southern Manitoba, as I was told it had been settled about five or six years, and I wished particularly to ascertain how crops would look, on land cultivated for a succession of years without help from fallowing or manuring; I therefore took at the time some careful notes.